ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
+* 2.0.0
+ - Completely overworked preprocessing setup (changed API).
+Preprocessing blueprints can be customized through a class attribute now
+ - Completely overworked special multimodel blueprints.
+The paricipating algorithms can be customized through a class attribute now
 * 1.8.2
  - Added Ridge classifier and regression as new blueprints
 * 1.8.1